Skip to main content

 Pinball3Rotation (±10.0)lift_dragmedium, fine

-• 'stress_sensor' → Returns wall shear stress (scalar)
+• 'stress_sensor' — returns wall shear stress as a scalar.

 from hydrogym import FlowEnv